ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 ![Screenshot of IORegistryExplorer]({static}/images/m1-bt-ioreg-ioservice.png)

-Some quick research online seems to hint that this may be an Apple-specific interface.
+Some quick research online seems to hint that this may be an Apple-specific interface (most WiFi+BT cards in mini-PCIe form factor use USB for the Bluetooth function).
 At this point, my preference is to jump in to static analysis.

 # Static analysis

 I began static analysis by loading `AppleBluetoothModule` and `AppleConvergedIPCOLYBTControl` (visible in IORegistryExplorer), as well as the similarly-named `AppleConvergedPCI` as a guess, into [Ghidra](https://ghidra-sre.org/).
 These drivers can be found inside `/System/Library/Extensions` of a macOS install.
 Interestingly, when loading these drivers, Ghidra informs us that they are "fat binaries" containing both x86_64 code as well as AArch64 code.
-It turns out that some of the latest x86 Macs _also_ have a similar Bluetooth module connected over PCIe, and this reverse engineering work has been useful for them as well.
+It turns out that some of the latest x86 Macs _also_ have a similar Bluetooth module connected over PCIe, and this reverse engineering work is applicable for them as well.

 The first thing I do when loading a macOS driver into Ghidra is to look at the class and function names.
 These are usually not obfuscated and give a good overview of what the code might be doing.
 Some of the functions in `AppleBluetoothModule` look like this: